upmusings/upshift/words/_posts/2020-05-28-opportunities.md

 Notice Ginger and Lemons are in the front row?
 Means every one of us will one day have their time to shine... bid your time. <span style="color:red">"Be ready"</span>

-<center><em> We know what we are, but not what we may be.
+<justify><em> We know what we are, but not what we may be.
 <br>— William Shakespeare
-<br></em></center>
+<br></em></justify>

-This moment has thrust us with no rules; unconditional opportunity.
-Do not dilute the power of this with the hardship of yesterday.
+Every life moment thrust us with no rules; unconditional opportunity.
+It's important not to dilute the power of this with the hardship of yesterday.
 Greet each moment the way it has greeted you; with open arms and endless possibility.

 <img src="https://raw.githubusercontent.com/upmusings/upshift/master/images/gairomall2.png" alt="table1" width="100%"/>